yukikitayama/python/notes/database.md

 `sqlite3.connect(xxx.db)` creates a database only if it cannot find a database `xxx.db` in a location.
 If a database exists, SQLite connects to it.

+`:memory:` is a special connection string to indicate that the database should be created and stored in memory rather than on disk. `conn = sqlite3.connect(":memory:")`

 ## Cursor object iterator vs fetchall()

 `fetchall` method is less efficient than the iterator, because it reads all records into the memory and then returns a